defndaines/kiroku/great-american-novels.md

-# The Atlantic's Great American Novels
+# The Atlantic’s Great American Novels

 In 2024, _The Atlantic_ put out a list of
 [The Great American
 Novels](https://www.theatlantic.com/books/archive/2024/03/best-books-american-fiction/677479/).
-I'm interesting in reading a significant portion of these, so figured it was worth keeping track.
+I’m interesting in reading a significant portion of these, so figured it was worth keeping track.

 Count: 38